Connecting with a Mentor

-The first few weeks of university if filled with lots of exciting and new opportunities!
+The first few weeks of university is filled with lots of exciting and new opportunities!
 There is so much to see, do and learn, and first year students often find Mentors are helpful in navigating all the new information!
-Mentors can help you figure out where to go, how to use campus resources, how to meet people and help connect you with your department.
+With first year courses being offered online for Fall 2020, Mentors can help you figure out where to go, how to use campus resources, how to meet people, and help connect you with your department.

 Having a mentor during your first few weeks at Carleton can help you get adjusted to your new surroundings.
 You will be paired with an upper year student who is in a similar academic program and has a similar schedule as you in order to match you with someone who will have the skills needed to help you along your way as you get acclimated to Carleton.